rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/arch.md

 ```

 <span class="spacer"></span>
-Without switching to a different branch, you will install and compile the development version.
-If you would like to compile an ancient version, find its Git tag name by browsing the [releases page](https://github.com/rosenpass/rosenpass/releases) and use `git checkout` accordingly.
+Without switching to a different branch, you will install and compile the development version from the `main` branch.
+If you would like to compile a released version, find its Git tag name by browsing the [releases page](https://github.com/rosenpass/rosenpass/releases) and use `git checkout` accordingly.
+If you would like to compile the version from a specific branch, you can find a [branches overview on GitHub](https://github.com/rosenpass/rosenpass/branches).
 <span class="spacer"></span>

 3. **Compile:** This is the actual compilation step and may take a while: